Obsessive-Coder/react-snippet-generator/README.md

-# react-snippet-generator README
+# React Snippet Generator

-Select an installed React component library and VS Code snippets will be generated for the components.
-This project is built using Node, Typescript, and the VS Code Extension API
+Select an installed React component library to generate empty snippets, snippets with required props, and snippets with all props for your React components.

 ![Alt Text](./screenCapture.gif)